sclaussen/cathedral2021/README.md

 so I took the super short lead up the summit blocks (unnecessarily placing one cam), built a belay station, and belayed Caden up (Jon unroped and free solo'ed up to join us).
-Caden's first words upon reaching the summit block were "I'm happy and I'm tired, there's Eichorn."
-We'd been looking and discussing Eichorn for a couple years, so although he was exhausted his first thought upon summiting Cathedral was to refocus on his next goal - Eichorn.
+Caden's first words upon reaching the summit block were "*I'm happy and I'm tired, there's Eichorn!*" Caden and I had been looking at and discussing Eichorn for a couple years, so although he was exhausted I think seeing Eichorn gave him a boost of much needed adrenaline.

-We had topped out after only 2:45 minutes of climbing.
+We had topped out after only 2 hours and 45 minutes of climbing.
 Zeenat had hiked up the descent trail and was in a position on the backside of Cathedral enabling us to see her and vice versa.
 From her perspective at the time it wasn't clear that we were even on the summit!

 *Climbing up the summit blocks*<br/>
 <img src="./images/P4-59.png" width="300"/>